fbpx

 Kit Supplier: Adidas

 German sportswear giant Adidas has enjoyed a long relationship with Adidas.
-The two first partnered in 1977, then in 1997, and then in 2013, the year they have enjoyed a continuous partnership since, which was further extended to 2023 three years ago.
+The two first partnered in 1977, then 1997, and then 2013, the year they have enjoyed a continuous partnership since.

-The deal sees Adidas serve as the official kit supplier for Fulham’s matchday and training wear.
-It also sees its products sold at the club’s home ground, Craven Cottage.
+The deal sees Adidas serve as the official kit supplier for the club’s matchday and training wear.
+It also sees its products sold at Craven Cottage — home of the Fulham senior men’s team.

 Kit Supplier: Nike

-Liverpool’s stock has resurged over the past seasons with their renaissance as a powerhouse under Jürgen Klopp, at the back of which they released their previous kit supplier, New Balance, which they deemed could no longer match the marketing and distribution potential Nike was offering, which was more congruent with their ambition.
-This led to a legal dispute, and eventually, the London High Court ruled in Liverpool’s favour, rendering their association ending with New Balance on a relatively bitter note.
+Liverpool FC’s stock has resurged over the past seasons with their renaissance as a powerhouse under Jürgen Klopp, at the back of which they released their previous kit supplier, New Balance, which they deemed could no longer match the marketing and distribution potential Nike was offering, which was more congruent with their ambition.
+This led to a legal dispute, and eventually, the London High Court ruled in the club’s favour, ending their association with New Balance on a relatively bitter note.

 Kit Supplier: Umbro